 So, we’ll show different ways you can still enjoy RV living and have your own CPAP machine in your motorhome, towable RV, truck camper or even van.

-High blood pressure, type-2 diabetes, and heart failure that may lead to serious health complications and even death due to untreated sleep apnea.
+High blood pressure, type-2 diabetes, and heart failure may lead to serious health complications and even death due to untreated sleep apnea.

 As well, untreated sleep apnea can affect a person’s focus and daily function.
 Lack of proper sleep has been the blame for many vehicle accidents.
 That’s why it’s important to have a sleep study and be properly diagnosed.

 In most motorhomes, towable campers and even boats, beds are nestled snuggly with no nightstand or even such a place to set a CPAP device.
-Even if there is a bonafide CPAP shelf, they are often way too small, too narrow or placement isn’t conducive to proper usage.
+Even if there is a bonafide CPAP shelf, they are oftentimes way too small, too narrow or placement isn’t conducive to comfort or proper usage.

-Obviously, being plugged into an electrical pedestal will provide the necessary power to operate your CPAP device.
+Obviously, being plugged into an electrical pedestal will provide all of the necessary power to operate your CPAP device.
 It literally is a plug-n-play medical device that requires no guesswork.

 Don’t forget to add in humidification if required.
 Anytime heat or dispersal of moisture is used in any appliance requires more energy.

-How to power a CPAP Device in your RV while hooked up to an electric pedestal
+How to power a CPAP Device in your RV while hooked up to an electric source?

 The most common way to power your CPAP device is by using alternating current (AC) also known as 120-volt service.